 The VA lists the following as duties belonging to the DRO:

 - Holds informal conferences and formal hearings

 - Evaluate the evidence on file.
 This includes evaluating whether additional evidence is needed.

 - Make a decision based on the evidence on file.

 - Will make direct contact with the veteran and their representative.

 - Certify and coordinate the transfer of a veteran’s appeal to the BVA.

 - Has a supervisory role in the management and training of rating specialists.

 The DRO is allowed to look at any new and material evidence that has been received since the prior decision, and can oftentimes lead to the DRO changing the previous decision.
-Because of the impact new and material evidence can have, it is very important to present evidence at the RO level.
+Because of the impact new and material evidence can have, especially evidence of a service connection, it is very important to present evidence at the RO level.
 If the DRO does not overturn the prior denial, they will issue a SOC.
 At that point, the veteran would need to file a VA Form 9 to continue their appeal to the BVA.

 We are sorry that this post was not as useful for you!